 An online tool in open access is available at https://cpr.hec.ca.
 Developed by the RSI team with financial support from the National Pension Hub at the Global Risk Institute (GRI), it uses the CPR calculator to assess individual retirement preparedness by taking into account the future evolution of earnings, the returns on the various types of financial assets, and the prices of residential real estate.

 Among others, the tool will be relevant to all persons and professionals interested in retirement preparation at the individual level.

 The RSI CPR calculator in Python, developed with financial support from the Global Risk Institute, is available in open access.
 This version of the calculator allows for a batch use (for several individuals or households), to assess retirement preparedness for a group or a cohort.

 To download, install and use it, consult the detailed technical documentation.
 The latter also provides a host of details regarding the calculator’s functioning.
 The June 2020 report also contains all the detailed, underlying working assumptions.

-Using the stochastic version of the innovative Canadians’ Preparedness for Retirement (CPR) calculator – which, for the purposes of this report, computes 25 simulations for each household and aggregates the results – the report finds the following core results, weighted using the 2016 Census.
+Using the stochastic version of the innovative Canadians’ Preparation for Retirement (CPR) calculator – which, for the purposes of this report, computes 25 simulations for each household and aggregates the results – this report on retirement preparedness finds the following core results, weighted using the 2016 Census.

-- If retiring at their intended age of retirement and converting all their financial wealth into annuities (which excludes business and housing equity) at that moment, 84% of Canadian households were prepared for retirement; 18% had less than 4 chances out of 5 of being prepared.
+- If retiring at their intended age of retirement and converting all their financial wealth into annuities (which excludes business and housing equity) at that moment, 84% of Canadian households aged 25 to 64 years old in 2018 were on track to being prepared for retirement.

-- The average preparation index is 117 (which means that households would replace 117% of their pre-retirement consumption) but, as all averages do, this hides a wide variety of situations.
+- The average preparation index was 117 (which means that households would replace 117% of their pre-retirement consumption) but, as all averages do, this hides a wide variety of situations.

 - Lower income households are generally very well prepared – over 90% of households with an income per person below the median are projected to be “prepared”.